Updated: Jun 26

 Before you go through the list, here are some tips:

-BUY ONLINE—PICK-UP NEAR COLLEGE—Bed, Bath, & Beyond offers a convenient service.
-You can purchase your items online from home and have them held at a store near your college.
-In order to use this, you must place your order at least 14 days before you plan on picking it up.
-Wal-Mart offers a similar service.
+BUY ONLINE—PICK-UP NEAR COLLEGE—Wal-Mart, Target, Kohl's and several other stores offer a convenient pickup service.
+You can purchase your items online from home and pick them up (or have them brought to you curbside) at a store near the college.
+The amount of days they will hold them varies, so check with the store.
 It is a great way of making sure they have what you need because stores are super busy during move-in days and stocks are limited.
-Another option is to place your order a day or two ahead of time at BBB, Wal-Mart, Target, Kohl’s, etc. and pick up near your college.
-Supplies will be more limited than getting them early, but it’s very convenient and you’ll only have to move them all home and not there.
+Supplies may be more limited than getting them early, but it’s very convenient and you’ll only have to move them all home and not there.
 Dollar stores are another great option for last minute necessities.

 BEDDING—We have purchased directly from discount stores and ordered the sets from the companies who work with the colleges to supply bedding and towels.
 I like the convenience of selecting the all-in-one packages, but the quality isn’t that great.
 The towels are small, and the sheets pill easily, but they serve their purposes.
 We prefer looking for sales and letting the kids pick out their bed and bath items directly from the stores.
 A pillow with a backrest on the bed to lean back on is well liked, as is a mattress topper.
 As far as buying one sheet set or two…we go with two, so the kids don’t have to worry about the washer being immediately available if they clean their sheets (notice I said if).
 Our kids all appreciated having the extra set.
 One of my sons used his extra sheet to make a hammock and another time he used it to cover the bright, overhead light in his room—at least he put it to good use.